addy-dclxvi/blog/content/post/dunst.md

 and therefore fits into those window manager centric setups we all love to customize to perfection.

 When I installed Debian, I start from minimal install.
 So, I don't have any notification by default.
 Then I choose dunst.
-If you already other notification daemon and want to try Dunst, Just simply add Dunst to your autostart.
+If you already have other notification daemon and want to try Dunst, Just simply add Dunst to your autostart.
 The default notification daemon should be overriden by Dunst.